mithuntappaji/Project-B/README.md

 # Project-A
-This is a demo project
+This is the demo project